mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What is Centralization? {#what}

-This document defines "centralization" as the ability of a single entity (e.g., a person, company, or government) -- or a small group of them -- to exclusively observe, capture, control, or extract rent from the operation or use of a Internet function.
+This document defines "centralization" as the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of a Internet function.

+Here, "entity" could be a single person, a corporation, or a government.
+It does not include an organisation that operates in a manner that effectively mitigates centralisation (see {{multi}}).

-Here, "Internet function" is defined broadly.
+"Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization risk.
 The supply of Internet connectivity itself can also be subject to the forces of centralization.